Dunbar railway station: History

+The station was first opened by the North British Railway on 22 June 1846.

+Between August and November 1948, the line through the station was affected by severe flooding, causing trains to be diverted via Carlisle.

-The station, which was first opened by the North British Railway in June 1846, used to have two platforms and an overall roof.
-The northbound platform loop line was taken out of use and lifted in the early 1970s, whilst the platform itself and the station roof were both removed during the modernisation and electrification by British Rail of the northern end of the East Coast Main Line in 1987–88.
+The northbound platform loop line was taken out of use and lifted in the early 1970s, whilst the platform itself and the station roof were both removed during the modernisation and electrification by British Rail of the northern end of the ECML in 1987–88.